ros2/ros2_documentation/source/Feature-Ideas.rst

 * Message generation

-  * Catch-up message generation for languages not support out-of-the-box
+  * Catch-up message generation for languages not supported out-of-the-box
   * Mangle field names in message to avoid language specific keywords
   * Improve generator performance by running them in the same Python interpreter